Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Combination and Interpretation of the Results

 The SM prediction for the semitauonic inclusive branching ratio is

-obtained by combining the SM prediction in Eq.~\eqref{eqn:th:Rincl} with the data for the flavor-averaged light lepton branching ratio $\BR(B \to X_c \ell \nu)$~\cite{Zyla:2020zbs}.
-The saturation of the inclusive SM prediction by the sum of SM predictions for the exclusive decay modes can be explored by comparing the inclusive branching ratio to that for the sum of $\Dx$ and $D^{**}$.
+obtained by combining the SM prediction in Eq.~\eqref{eqn:th:Rincl} with the data for the flavor-averaged light-lepton branching ratio $\BR(B \to X_c \ell \nu)$~\cite{Zyla:2020zbs}.
+This value of the inclusive branching fraction should correspond to the sum of branching fractions of all possible exclusive final states, i.e. the sum of decay rates of exclusive states should saturate the inclusive rate.
+The degree of this saturation can be explored by comparing the inclusive branching ratio to that for the sum of $\Dx$ and $D^{**}$.
 For simplicity, in the following we treat the uncertainties for each mode as independent.
 Using the HFLAV-averaged SM prediction for $\RDx$ (Table~\ref{tab:th:RDDs}) together with the average branching ratio for $\BR(B^0 \to \Dx \ell \nu)$ and $\BR(B^- \to \Dx \ell \nu)$, one finds

 and similarly one may use the combined $D^{**}$ SM prediction in Eq.~\eqref{eqn:th:RbarDss} with world averages for $\BR(B^- \to D^{**} \ell \nu)$~\cite{Bernlochner:2016bci}, yielding

 Adding these contributions, one obtains the SM prediction $\sum_{X_c \in D^{(*,**)}} \BR(B \to X_c \tau\nu) = 2.14(6)\times 10^{-2}$, which is compatible with, and does not saturate, the inclusive SM prediction in Eq.~\eqref{eqn:incl_excl:inclSM}, as shown in Fig.~\ref{fig:saturation}.